quicwg/base-drafts/draft-ietf-quic-transport.md

 CONNECTION_CLOSE frame or any further packets; a server MAY send a Stateless Reset ({{stateless-reset}}) in response to further packets that it receives.

-To reduce the number of bits required to represent the packet number over the wire, only the least significant bits of the packet number are transmitted.
+For the packet header, the number of bits required to represent the packet number are reduced by including only the least significant bits of the packet number.
 The actual packet number for each packet is reconstructed at the receiver based on the largest packet number received on a successfully authenticated packet.

 A packet number is decoded by finding the packet number value that is closest to the next expected packet.
 The next expected packet is the highest received